apmlabs/ace-box/docs/custom-use-case.md

 <br>

-4. Now, follow the ACE-Box [installation guide](https://github.com/Dynatrace/ace-box?tab=readme-ov-file#installation) to spin up an ACE-Box instance.
-Be sure to configure the `use-case` variable within the `terraform.tfvars` file to point to the custom use-case you are currently developing:
+4. Now, follow the ACE-Box [installation guide](https://github.com/Dynatrace/ace-box?tab=readme-ov-file#installation) to spin up VM and deploy the modules configurations defined in the custom use-case template. <br>Be sure to configure the `use-case` variable within the `terraform.tfvars` file to point to the custom use-case repository that we are about to develop:

     ```bash
     use_case = "https://<user>:<personal-access-token>@github.com/dynatrace-ace/basic-dt-demo.git"